Home working is here to stay – how low-code can improve remote corporate security

 Low-code providers secure their platforms on their ‘own’ clouds, which helps mitigate various security risks, particularly around issues like hacking techniques such as SQL injection and cross-site scripting.
 So, while business users can build apps, they do so under a ‘security umbrella’, provided by the platform and managed and controlled by IT.
 The platform itself must be secure and ensure that the apps it supports are also secure with full identity management capabilities and access control.

-Plus, IT are provided with the tools they need to ensure that new app development is done underneath the security umbrella.
-This is achieved by providing the correct policies to enable secure access and use of the apps being built.
+Plus, IT teams are provided with the tools they need to ensure that new app development is done underneath the security umbrella.
+This is achieved by providing the correct policies, to enable secure access and use of the apps being built.
 After all, one of the biggest causes of shadow IT is a lack of visibility.
 Put simply, in embracing low-code technology, businesses can build multiple apps while IT retains control of new systems and applications.

 No room for error

 Low-code technology, by its very nature, enables applications to be more secure when built.
 During development, users are prompted for required information, causing fewer entry mistakes compared to hand-coding apps directly.
 In addition, low-code platforms often include a validator that checks over an application and flags any areas that need addressing.
 The platform provides end-to-end security throughout the development lifecycle of the app, including development, testing and deployment.